stephenrdoyle/hcontortus_genome/03_code/hcontortus_genome.section2_workbook.md

 # run minigraph
 /nfs/users/nfs_s/sd21/lustre118_link/software/GENOME_GRAPH/minigraph/minigraph -xggs -t16 HAEM_V4_final.chr.fa HAEM_V4_final.haplocomtam_only.fa > out.gfa

-# The GFA can be visualised using bandage - this was used to make FIgure 2a and the top part of Figure 2b which is zoomed in
+# The GFA can be visualised using bandage - this was used to make Figure 2a and the top part of Figure 2b which is zoomed in

 # want to show an example of haplotypic diversity.
 Extracted a random haplotype on chromosome X and saved it as "test_X_other.fa"